likelet/IDEA/README.md

 -------------
 During the analysis procedure,  you might encounter the following problems due to software or environment ; We summarized those questions and give some solutions for bug fixing:<br/>
 ***1. Several packages can not be installed with errors returned, how to fix this?***<br/>
 __Answer__: Yes, the R pakcages' installation is indeed painful.
-Mostly you can restart your computer or change the network environment to go thought it easily; If problem still exist, please try to install packages locally  or contact authors for help;<br/>
+Mostly you can restart your computer or change the network environment to fix it; If the problem still exists, please try to install packages locally  or contact authors for help;<br/>
 ***2. "Error : unrecognized fields specified in html_dependency: attachment" while clicks the download report button***:<br/>
 __Answer__: This error is mainly caused by Rstudio version; you can fix it by upgrading your RStudio to the latest version.<br/>
 ***3. "Error: pandoc version 1.12.3 or higher is required and was not found." while clicks the download report button***:<br/>
 __Answer__: If you see this message that means you upgraded your Rstudio version, the problem is still exist.
-This means you need a pandoc to render Rmd file into html report.
-You can install it from [https://github.com/jgm/pandoc/releases/tag/1.15.0.6](https://github.com/jgm/pandoc/releases/tag/1.15.0.6) as YiHui suggested.
-Then restart your Rstudio.<br/>
+You need a pandoc to render Rmd file into html report.
+You can optain it from [https://github.com/jgm/pandoc/releases/tag/1.15.0.6](https://github.com/jgm/pandoc/releases/tag/1.15.0.6) as YiHui suggested.
+After that, restart your Rstudio.<br/>
 ***4. "My data is more than 10M which reaches the max data set limit in the IDEA, how can I perform analysis for this data ?"***:<br/>
 __Answer__: Well, we encourage users modifying source code to achieve their goals.
 To make big data analysis available, user can edit "server.R" file under the IDEA folder in the R_HOME library.
 There is a line "options(shiny.maxRequestSize=10*1024^2) # max file size is 10Mb" in the source code.
 You can reset the number and save it to make bigger data analysis available.<br/>
 ***5. "I got error messages on install "Cario" in R environment(linux), how to fix it ?"***:<br/>
-__Answer__: To install Cairo in R , your system  should already have some library file like cairo-devel, libXt-devel installed, after that, reinstall Cairo in you R env.<br/>
+__Answer__: To install Cairo in R , your system  should already have some library file like cairo-devel, libXt-devel installed, after that, reinstall Cairo.<br/>

 ### Designers:
 Jian Ren, renjian.sysu@gmail.com<br/>